leyuwei/YourTeam/README.md

 - Apache with PHP support (LAMP stack)

 ## Installation
+1. Prepare LAMP stack on your Linux server.
-1. Clone or download this repository to your web root.
+2. Clone or download this repository to your web root.
-2. Import the database schema and sample data:
+3. Import the database schema and sample data:
    ```bash
    mysql -u root -p < database.sql
    ```
    (Change `root` to your DB user.)
-3. Edit `config.php` if your database credentials differ.
+4. Edit `config.php` if your database credentials differ.
-4. Access the site via `http://your-server/login.php` and log in using one of the predefined accounts:
+5. Access the site via `http://your-server/login.php` and log in using one of the predefined accounts:
    - Username: `manager1`, Password: `password`
    - Username: `manager2`, Password: `password`